 The single factor that impacts outcomes between therapists is the therapeutic relationship.
 Over 97% of the difference in outcome is based on the alliance between client and therapist.
 This implies that top therapists are better at connecting with their clients and more so with a wider and diverse set of clients.
 To work on your relationship with the client becomes imperative and to do so you need to understand what’s working for your client.
 MyOutcomes® keeps track of all your client feedback which helps you serve them better and increase the chances of successful outcomes.

 3. Consistency is key

 There’s no shortcut to success and the best therapists understand that improving outcomes and clinical abilities is a daily investment that compounds over time.
-Routine monitoring as part of a deliberate practice helps improve therapist performance and client outcomes.
-To get better results, you need to assess your performance baseline and develop a plan with small, measurable goals and objectives for improving your skills and your client outcomes.
+Routine monitoring as part of a deliberate practice helps improve therapist performance.
+To get better results, you need to assess your performance baseline and develop a plan with small, measurable goals and objectives.

-Monitoring progress with real-time feedback on treatment progress and the strength of the therapeutic relationship is the EBP that helps you achieve your goals and objectives.
-A powerful approach for developing such an effective evidence-based practice is Feedback-Informed Treatment (FIT).
-FIT is one of only two psychotherapy measurement systems included in the NREPP.
+Monitoring progress with real-time feedback on treatment progress and the strength of the therapeutic relationship is the EBP that helps you achieve all of that.
+One solution that does all this is Feedback-Informed Treatment (FIT).
+FIT is also one of only two psychotherapy measurement systems included in the NREPP.

-MyOutcomes is not only the original electronic application of standardized FIT tools (originally known as the Partners for Change Outcome Management System (PCOMS), developed by Scott D. Miller and Barry Duncan decades ago), but it is the only such electronic tool to be included in the NREPP.
+MyOutcomes is the original sole source vendor for the standardized FIT tools originally known as the Partners for Change Outcome Management System (PCOMS), developed by Scott D. Miller and Barry Duncan at the turn of the century.
 The 2012 National Registry of Evidence-based Programs and Practices listing provides a detailed look at the psychometrics of the scales as well as a review of the evidence and tools available to support a feedback-informed approach to psychotherapy.

 Read the full listing